k0jir0/appiumdemo/README.md

 Note: The path of the build inside of function configureCapabilities() in src/main/test/java/android/AutomationTest.java should be re-configured to point to the unique identifier of your emulated Android Device.

 Notes:
--JDK 8 is intended for compatibility reasons.
+- JDK 8 is intended for compatibility reasons.
--$JAVA_HOME must be configured.
+- $JAVA_HOME must be configured.
--$ANDROID_HOME must be configured.
+- $ANDROID_HOME must be configured.
--Android Studio is running with an emulated device running.
+- Android Studio is running with an emulated device running.
--Appium Server GUI is running and listening on default values.
+- Appium Server GUI is running and listening on default values.
--LayoutInspector can be prepared to inspect the Android application.
+- LayoutInspector can be prepared to inspect the Android application.
--All Terminal configurations listed in https://www.swtestacademy.com/how-to-install-appium-on-mac/ are configured.
+- All Terminal configurations listed in https://www.swtestacademy.com/how-to-install-appium-on-mac/ are configured.

 -3.
 Inside of VSC, navigate to src/test/java/io/appium/java_client/android/AutomationTest.java and select it to be ran.
 -4.
 Press F5 (MacOS) to run.